jeromecoupe/webstoemp/src/content/blogposts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 We can then examine key pages and item types for the project at hand.
 The goal here is first to list all key pages and item types.
 For each of them, we want to have a precise data structure describing what chunks of content they contain.
 We want to be as granular as possible and establish priorities.

 Talking about it in a mobile context generally helps avoiding the "everything is of equal importance" syndrome.
-A 300 pixels wide "tube of content" is a great construct to force people to prioritise, be it at the macro level (screens), or at the micro level (content types).
+A 300 pixels wide "tube of content" is a great construct to force people to prioritize, be it at the macro level (screens), or at the micro level (content types).

 Everybody around the table can have their say about what should be included.
 We then collectively vote to establish what the most important items are for each page or content type.